-Guanfacine in sustained release form was approved in 2015 and entered the market in 2016 with an indication for ADHD in children and adolescents.
+In Germany, guanfacine was approved in sustained release form in 2015 and came onto the market in 2016 with the indication for ADHD in children and adolescents.

 Trade name: Intuniv

-ADHD efficacy likely due to increased α-2A-adrenergic signaling, postsynaptic in the PFC.
+ADHD efficacy likely due to increased α-2A-adrenergic signaling, postsynaptically in the PFC.

-A selective α-2A-adrenoreceptorantagonist significantly increased norepinephrine, serotonin, and dopamine levels in rats, which correlated with decreased monoamine turnover.
+A selective α-2A-adrenoreceptor-Antagonist significantly increased noradrenaline, serotonin and dopamine levels in rats, which correlated with reduced monoamine turnover.

-Alpha-2 adrenoreceptors (also: adrenoceptors) are activated by the neurotransmitters adrenaline and noradrenaline.
-They are thus responsible for the effects mediated by adrenaline and noradrenaline.
+Alpha-2 adrenoreceptors (also known as adrenoceptors) are activated by the neurotransmitters adrenaline and noradrenaline.
+They are therefore responsible for the effects mediated by adrenaline and noradrenaline.

 Maximum blood plasma values after 5 hours.

-Elimination half-life 18 hours, therefore suitable for once daily use.
+Elimination half-life 18 hours, therefore suitable for single daily intake.

-Increased absorption of active ingredient when taken with a high-fat meal; should therefore be taken on an empty stomach
+Increased absorption of active ingredients when taken with a high-fat meal; should therefore be taken on an empty stomach

 Guanfacine should not be taken with grapefruit juice.

-Metabolism also via CYP450 3A, therefore potential for drug interactions with drugs such as ketoconazole and rifampicin.
+Metabolism also via CYP3A4 and CYP3A5, therefore potential for interactions with drugs such as ketoconazole and rifampicin.

 Inhibitor of these CYP subtypes.

-- Several studies have confirmed the effectiveness of guanfacine in ADHD.
+Several studies have confirmed the effectiveness of guanfacine for ADHD.

-- In children and adolescents who do not respond optimally to stimulants, guanfacine is effective.
+Guanfacine is effective in children and adolescents who do not respond optimally to stimulants.
 Guanfacine is also approved for this purpose in Europe.

-- According to one study, an alpha agonist (such as guanfacine) was primarily used in children with ADHD, conduct disorder (DBD), or autism spectrum disorder between the ages of 2 and 5 years in an academic medical treatment center (probably in the United States).
+According to one study, an alpha agonist (such as guanfacine) was primarily used in an academic medical treatment center (probably in the US) for children with ADHD, conduct disorder (DBD), or autism spectrum disorder between the ages of 2 and 5.
 In children without autism spectrum disorder, stimulants were primarily used.

-- With regard to adult ADHD sufferers who do not respond optimally to stimulants, there is no clear evidence of efficacy.
-One study found improvements with guanfacine and with placebo over previous medication.
+There is no clear evidence of efficacy with regard to adult persons with ADHD who do not respond optimally to stimulants.
+One study found improvements with guanfacine and placebo compared to previous medication.

 1.1.
 Effect of guanfacine on symptoms¶

-It is argued that guanfacine acts more selectively on the PFC and the inattention and organizational problems it harbors, whereas stimulants act more broadly, affecting not only the PFC but also the striatum, which is primarily responsible for hyperactivity and impulsivity.
+It is argued that guanfacine has a more selective effect on the PFC and the inattention and organization problems it harbors, while stimulants have a broader effect and, in addition to the PFC, also influence the striatum, which is primarily responsible for hyperactivity and impulsivity.

 - Attention improved

-- Reduction of ADHD RS-IV total score by guanfacine by 8.9, atomoxetine by only 3.8.
+- Reduction of the ADHD-RS-IV total score by 8.9 with guanfacine, atomoxetine only by 3.8.

 - Hyperactivity